Choreography + Film

 Now or Then: Strange Fruit Film

-Initially this piece was created as a live performance for Evita Colon’s project “Speak to My Soul” (Philly, 2017).
-It was then transformed into a film in 2018 to pay homage to victims of lynching’s.
 The piece was recorded in Coatesville, PA where Zachariah Walker was lynched on August 13, 1911.
-During the filming we were harassed by a local person who threatened to call the police on us if we did not disperse.
+During the filming we were harassed and threatened by a local person if we did not disperse.
 The remainder of the film was recorded at Fairmount Park in Philadelphia.
 At the time of this recording the most recent reported lynching was that of Danye Jones, age 24 in Missouri on October 17, 2018.

 In October 2020 the piece was remixed with new editing and a new sound score sparked by the first Presidential Debate between 45 and Joe Biden.
 This remix, comments on the repetitive public consumption of Black death, and the normalization of Black life being politicized rather than humanized.